 Personal Development is like no other subject: there is no exam, it is discursive, involves projects in school, outside speakers and workshops and is approached from a different angle to other parts of the school curriculum.
-Sometimes described as ‘learning about life’, it covers a range of topics, for example, Citizenship, sex & relationship education, drug education mental health, peer pressure, self-esteem, healthy eating, politics, personal finance, the EU and the power of the media.
+Sometimes described as ‘learning about life’, it covers a range of topics, for example, Citizenship, sex & relationship education, drug education mental health, peer pressure, self-esteem, healthy eating, politics, personal finance, and the power of the media.

-It is made up of a number of strands including Citizenship, PSHE, Careers, Enterprise education and the SEAL programme
+It is made up of a number of strands including Citizenship, PSHE, Careers, Enterprise education and the SEAL programme.

 All pupils are currently taught Personal Development one hour a week by a specialist team.

 This is a large department in which there are currently ten members of staff.
-We are proud of the fact that a specialist team has been formed to deliver these subjects as recommended by OFSTED.

-The Head of department is Mr. Jones.
+The Head of department is

 Citizenship education equips children and young people with the knowledge, understanding and skills to play an active part in society as informed and critical citizens who are socially and morally responsible.
 It aims to give them the confidence and conviction that they can act with others, have influence and make a difference in their communities.

 The national curriculum for citizenship aims to ensure that all pupils:

 - acquire a sound knowledge and understanding of how the United Kingdom is governed, its political system and how citizens participate actively in its democratic systems of government

 - develop a sound knowledge and understanding of the role of law and the justice system in our society and how laws are shaped and enforced